graphicxtras.com > Photoshop shapes etc >Diamond Photoshop shapes CC CS6 CS5 2015 CS4, Elements, Affinity Photo inc. frames, edges, sparkles

 Video tutorials - how to find out more about the product ???

 You can find a lot of videos on the tutorials via our video channel on graphictras channel / youtube.
 You can find out how to create new items, how to use them as tiles, how to use as strokes, how to use them as a path or fill or layer, how to turn them into smart objects and more.
 If there are any specific questions, please let us know and we can always try and create a video on the subject How to create a vector (Video Youtube)

 With the most recent releases of the application, you can now rapidly change the fill and stroke of the selected layer as long as you select the CSH tool in the PS toolbox. you can set the color of the vector graphic to a gradient or pattern or solid color.
 You can also now set the stroke to a whole range of different dash and gap settings via a selection of presets or just edit the gap / dash settings as required.
 You can also align the stroke inside, outside etc.

 You can warp them but before you can apply any warps you have to use the layer menu and convert them to a smart object and then use the perspective warp.
 You can then modify the presets in 1000s of ways using different combinations of layout and warp options.
 The tool is great for creating a pseudo 3D effect rotation.
-You can also turn the result of the warp and the initial material as a source for new object and then re-apply the warp again with different settings to create even more amazing sparkled artwork Tutorial on the perspective warp in Photoshop using the vectors (Youtube video)
+You can also turn the result of the warp and the initial material as a source for new object and then re-apply the warp again with different settings to create even more amazing sparkled artwork Tutorial on the perspective warp in Photoshop using the vectors (YOUTUBE video tutorial)

 How to use them as smart objects ???